alexyuriev/zdotfiles/README.md

 etc/X11/xorg.conf.d/99-no-touchscreen.conf | disables touch screen in X11 etc/profile.d/opt.sh |  /opt/bin tree should really be a part of the path in a modern system
 .Xresources                                | Basic X11 customization for Xterm & Xft
-.ackrc                                     | Configuration for ack search tool -- ignore cases
+.ackrc                                     | Configuration for ack search tool -- ignore cases example-configs/config-wks-redis.json      | Config for accessing a REDIS server for tools that require it

 ### Misc useful tools